bahrus/TSON/README.md

 ```

 is quite restrictive.
 What qualifies?
 Basically, objects with only fields of primitive numbers, strings, booleans, and/or,
 recursively, sub objects / arrays of sub objects, with the same limitation.
-This is the entirety of the "idempotent" universe
+In mathematical terms, this is the entirety of the "idempotent" universe
 of JavaScript objects, from the point of view of the JSON clone process.

 TSON expands the universe of cloneable objects, where the TSON clone process is idempotent, by adding support for inline functions.
 But that's not the